fmarkovitsis/RVV_ext/README.md

 </div>

-This project was developed as part of advanced computer architecture research.
+This project was developed as part of ECE338 - Parallel Computer Architecture Course in University of Thessaly.
 Contributions, bug reports, and feature requests are welcome!

 ### 🤝 How to Contribute